Spoof! (There It Is)

 "Spoof!
-(There It Is)" is the fourth episode of the seventh season of RuPaul's Drag Race.
+(There It Is)" is the fourth episode of the seventh season of the American television series RuPaul's Drag Race.
 It originally aired on March 23, 2015.
+The episode's main challenge tasks the contestants with creating music video parodies to songs by RuPaul.
 Jessica Alba and Lucian Piane are guest judges.
-Kennedy Davenport wins the episode's challenge, and Trixie Mattel is eliminated from the competition after placing in the bottom and losing a lip-sync against Pearl.
+Kennedy Davenport wins the main challenge.
+Trixie Mattel is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Pearl to "Dreaming" by Blondie.

 Episode

-Jessica Alba (left) and Lucian Piane (right) served as guest judges.

-For the episode's main challenge, the contestants team up to create music video parodies to songs by RuPaul.